wesm/pydata-book/README.md

 # pydata-book

 Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media

+# 2nd Edition Readers

+If you are reading the [2nd Edition][1], please find the reorganized book materials on the [`2nd-edition` branch][2].

 ## IPython Notebooks: